What Is an Open Source ARM Motherboard? Benefits & Use Cases

 Core Features of Open Source ARM Motherboards

-Let’s take a closer look at what makes an ARM motherboard “open source” — beyond just schematics.
+Let’s look more closely at what makes an ARM motherboard “open source,” not just the schematics.

 • BOM (Bill of Materials)

-• Expansion interface pinouts (GPIO, I2C, SPI, UART)
+• Expansion interface pinouts (GPIO, I2C, SPI, and UART)

-• Audit the hardware for quality and compliance
+• Check the hardware for quality and compliance

-• TF-A or OP-TEE for trusted execution environments
+• TF-A or OP-TEE for environments where execution is trusted

-This means you can modify startup behavior, enable secure boot, or boot from custom storage devices.
+This means you can change how the computer starts up, turn on secure boot, or boot from storage devices that you own.

 Most open ARM boards support: